• Skip to primary navigation

 No, the curry won’t be too spicy for your kids because it is made with a homemade curry mixture and contains no spicy ingredients.

-What can I substitute for peanut butter in massaman chicken curry?
+What can I substitute for peanut butter in Massaman chicken curry?

 Sunbutter, sunflower seed butter, is a natural seed butter and is the substitute that will provide this dish with the closest flavor match for peanut butter.
 There are other tree nut-free alternatives like Wowbutter, which tastes like peanut butter.
 If tree nuts are not a problem, you can also try cashew butter or almond butter.